 - Where can I get more information?

-What is polyethylene glycol electrolyte solution (MoviPrep)?
+What is polyethylene glycol electrolyte solution?

-Polyethylene glycol electrolyte solution is a laxative solution that increases the amount of water in the intestinal tract to stimulate bowel movements.
-This medication also contains potassium, sodium, and other minerals to replace electrolytes that are passed from the body in the stool.
+Polyethylene glycol electrolyte solution is a laxative solution that stimulates bowel movements.
+This medication also contains minerals to replace electrolytes that are passed from the body in the stool.

-Polyethylene glycol electrolyte solution may also be used for purposes other than those listed in this medication guide.
+Polyethylene glycol electrolyte solution may also be used for purposes not listed in this medication guide.

 What are the possible side effects of polyethylene glycol electrolyte solution?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor if you have any of these serious side effects:
+Call your doctor at once if you have:

-- no bowel movement within 2 hours after use; or
+- no bowel movement within 2 hours after use;

-- gagging, choking, or vomiting.
+- gagging, choking, severe stomach pain or bloating;

-Less serious side effects may include:
+Common side effects may include:

 - rectal pain or irritation;

-- nausea; or
+- trouble sleeping; or

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about polyethylene glycol electrolyte solution?